nicobytes/nicobytes.com/src/content/portfolio/platzi-playground.md

 ### JavaScript with Sandpack

 To run JavaScript in the browser safely, I used <a href="https://sandpack.codesandbox.io/docs" target="_blank">Sandpack</a> by Condesanbox.
-Sandpack is a component toolkit for creating live-running code editing experiences and allows you to run a whole JavaScript ecosystem, including libraries, in this same environment to run unit tests with <a href="https://jestjs.io/" target="_blank">Jest</a> to validate that the student answer was correct.
+Sandpack is a component toolkit for creating live-running code editing experiences and allows you to run a whole JavaScript ecosystem, including libraries, in this same environment the unit tests are run with <a href="https://jestjs.io/" target="_blank">Jest</a> to validate that the student answer was correct.

 <figure class="h-auto w-auto object-cover md:h-[540px]">
   <Image src="/portfolio/playground_js.jpg" alt="themes" width="960" height="540" decoding="async" loading="lazy" />